 By José Alberto Hermosillo

-The year 2020 will be a memorable one.
-All movie theaters closed because of the Covid-19 pandemic, so audiences had no other choice but to watch movies at home.
+2020 will be a memorable because movie theaters closed doe to the Covid-19 pandemic.
+Audiences had no other choice but to watch movies at home.

 opened the door for other independent and foreign films to have the